Exchange programme at a university or university college

 Extended grants for tuition fees

-Some educational institutions abroad entitle you to an enhanced grant to pay for tuition fees
+Some educational institutions abroad entitle you to extended grant to pay for tuition fees.

 When unexpected things happen